Brutal [Meta]Introduction to Dependent Types in Agda

 succ m' -> case n of

-zero -> case even of
+zero -> case less of

 z≤n {k} -> __IMPOSSIBLE__ -- since `succ m'` (`m`) can't be unified